• Skip to primary navigation

 Brisket Tacos

-This recipe is pretty simple and assumes that you have brisket leftovers.
+This recipe is pretty simple and assumes that you have leftover brisket.
 Any leftover brisket will work.
 It can be leftover smoked brisket or simply leftover brisket braised in a Dutch oven.
 The key for this recipe is to reheat the brisket in way that keeps it moist and that should be done over low heat in a pot with a lid.
 See the note below on having enough liquid in the pot.

 Jump to: